Patriots Owner Robert Kraft Charged for Soliciting Prostitution in South Florida Spa

-In an absolutely staggering announcement, Jupiter Police today announced that billionaire and New England Patriots owner Robert Kraft is being charged with soliciting prostitution in Palm Beach County.
-Kraft is one of 25 people who have arrested as part of a huge sex-trafficking sting.
-The TC Palm yesterday reported that, after a six-month sting, law-enforcement shut down 10 massage parlors from Orlando all the way down into Palm Beach County.
-Cops claimed that young women were being "lured" into massage parlors and, in some cases, were trapped there.
+In a staggering announcement, Jupiter Police today said billionaire and New England Patriots owner Robert Kraft is being charged with soliciting prostitution in Palm Beach County.
+Kraft is one of 25 people arrested in a huge sex-trafficking sting.
+The TCPalm yesterday reported that, after a six-month sting, law enforcement shut down ten massage parlors from Orlando to Palm Beach County.
+Cops claimed young women were being "lured" into massage parlors and, in some cases, trapped there.

-Jupiter police spokesperson O'Neil Anderson told New Times today that Kraft was arrested at Orchids of Asia Day Spa in the north Palm Beach County town as part of that effort.
+As part of that effort, Jupiter Police spokesperson O'Neil Anderson told New Times today that Kraft was charged after visiting Orchids of Asia Day Spa in the North Palm Beach County town.

 BREAKING: Jupiter Police says New England Patriots owner Robert Kraft is being charged with soliciting prostitution.— Ali Schmitz (@SchmitzMedia) February 22, 2019